LATEST NEWS

 Wild lions may be gone in 10 years

 In a recent interview Dr. Laurence Frank, Director of Living with Lions said that Kenya’s lions could vanish within 10 years, if action is not taken very quickly.
-This follows a press release from KWS (Kenya Wildlife Service) which says that Kenya is losing an average of 100 of its 2,000 lions every year due to growing human settlements, increasing farming, climate change and disease.
+This follows a press release from KWS (Kenya Wildlife Service) which says that Kenya is losing an average of 100 of its estimated 2,000 lions every year due to growing population, direct killing of lions and habitat destruction.

 To learn more read the New Scientist and Telegraph articles